 The three Integrations courses (see below) are designed to offer a culminating experience to students.
 These courses challenge students to take the skills and knowledge from the Foundations and Explorations courses, as well as their majors, and apply them to interdisciplinary consideration of thematic questions.

-Students are required to earn credit for all thirteen Core criterion and the Experiential Learning for Mission (ELM).
-Not all courses that a student will take at LMU carry Core attributes.
+Students are required to earn credit for all thirteen Core criteria and the Experiential Learning for Mission (ELM).1 Not all courses that a student will take at LMU carry Core attributes.
 Core attributes must be earned by faculty through a rigorous peer review process.
 Individual courses can only meet ONE Core requirement, except when they also carry the ELM learning attribute.
 Students can fulfill Core requirements by taking courses in their major.
 Typically, students take a combination of courses in their major and outside of it to complete the LMU Core.

 Foundations (Years 1-2)